Paper Bag Pan-Fried Pork Chops

 Ingredients

-• bone-in pork chops4 med
+• bone-in center cut pork chops4 med

 • buttermilk1 cup

-• Louisiana style hot sauce1 tbsp
+• Louisiana-style hot sauce1 tbsp

 • all-purpose flour1 1/4 cup